binarylinuxx/hyprsettings/README.md

 This program is helpful for managing screen brightness, wallpaper, audio, and for fun, system information.

 # INSTALL

+# DEPENDS
+- python 3.11+
+- python Gobject
+- gtk4
+- Adwita Theme As default(or you may force it use your prefered GTK by modifying Source Code.)

 >[!NOTE]
 > The GIT version is currently the most stable due to the young age of the project, so if you want the newest
 > bugfixes for now,